What is Medicare?

 Most plans offer an allocated allowance for healthy foods.

-Qualifying conditions may include things such as diabetes, cardiovascular disorders, kidney disorders or chronic heart conditions.
+Qualifying conditions may include things such as diabetes, cardiovascular disorders, kidney disorders or chronic heart conditions

 Medicaid and How It Differs From Medicare

-While Medicare is a federal health insurance program, Medicaid is a state and federally funded program designed to assist individuals with limited income and financial resources.
+Medicaid is a state and federally funded program designed to assist individuals with limited income and financial resources

-Medicaid programs vary by state, meaning eligibility rules and benefits can differ depending on where a person lives.
+Medicaid programs vary by state, meaning eligibility rules and benefits can differ depending on where a person lives

 People may qualify for Medicaid based on factors such as: